olanmatt/incrypt/README.md

 incrypt
 =======

-An in-place file cryptography tool
+An in-place file cryptography tool.
+Useful for simple file encryption with minimal memory and space requirements.

+Uses [kokke](https://github.com/kokke)'s tiny-AES128-C implementation.

+Increases file size by at most 16 bytes, and at minimum a single byte.